ls1intum/artemis-ansible-collection/README.md

 ansible-galaxy install -r ~/.ansible/collections/ansible_collections/ls1intum/artemis/requirements.yml
 ```

-## Documentation
+# Documentation

 You can find the documentation for Artemis [here](https://docs.artemis.ase.in.tum.de).
-The documentation for this ansible collection can be found in the `docs` folder.
-Each role also includes a readme which might help in certain situations.
+Each role includes a readme and default configuration.
+Consult these for more information.

+ **Use the examples in the examples folder as starting point for your deployment**

-## Deployment Strategies
+# Deployment Strategies

 Artemis can be deployed in different ways.
 Depending on the use case the ansible configuration differs.

 You can find examples for each configuration in the `examples` folder.

-### Single Node installation
+## Single Node installation
 All Artemis components are deployed to a single host.
 This is the prefered deployment strategy for small installations or testing/evaluation purposes.

-### Multi Node installation (Cluster)
+## Multi Node installation (Cluster)
 Artemis components are installed on different hosts.
 Currently the following components need to be set up for an Artemis cluster:

 - Artemis application servers (1..n - Also referred to as "Artemis node")